folama/evolutionary-population-projections-paper/bayesTFR-evo-code.md

 #Evolutionary bayesTFR code

 This document contains the R code used to generate the simulations and charts in the working paper "Natural selection makes world population stabilisation unlikely in the foreseeable future" (link to be provided when available).
-The simulations use an amended "evolutionary" version of the R package bayesTFR (link).
-The evolutionary version can be found at [github].
+The simulations use an amended "evolutionary" version of the R package [bayesTFR](https://cran.r-project.org/web/packages/bayesTFR/index.html).
+The evolutionary version can be found at [github](https://github.com/jasonacollins/bayesTFR).

 ##Initiation